leonhartX/gas-github/README.md

  - Work with directory(with slash in filename)
  - Support Github Organization and Bitbucket Team.
  - Google Apps Script native ui
+ - Option to change filetype from `.gs` to `.js` when upload to SCM
+ - Option to add ignore file pattern.

 # 4.Support
 please create an issue for any question or bug report.